-- (1) Has there been any improvement in the distribution and abundance of Ruppia tuberosa over the last year?, and - (2) Has Ruppia tuberosa recovered sufficiently to be considered healthy and resilient?
+- (1) Has there been any improvement in the status of Ruppia tuberosa over the last year?, and - (2) Has Ruppia tuberosa recovered sufficiently to be considered healthy and resilient?

 Assessing the second question requires defining some quantitative measures for healthy and resilient populations of Ruppia tuberosa.
-In February and March 2014, the Murray Darling Basin Authority used an expert panel to define some quantitative measures that could be applied at a regional scale and applied at a local population scale.
+In February and March 2014, the MDBA used an expert panel to define some quantitative measures that could be applied at a regional scale and applied at a local population scale.
 The following were defined.
 At a regional scale a healthy southern Coorong, would have; (a) Ruppia tuberosa with an extent of occurrence (distribution) along the southern Coorong of 50 km. excluding outliers; and (b) within this distribution 80% of the sites monitored would have Ruppia tuberosa plants present in winter and summer.
-At the local site scale: (a) 80% of sites should have at least 30% cover in winter; (b) with at least 10 shoots per 75mm diameter core for cores with Ruppia; and (c) with 50 flower heads/m for 50% of the area sampled at a site level during the spring flowering season.
-In addition by 2019 a target was set for resilience where there needed to be 2000 seeds/m (~8 seeds/75 mm diameter core).
-A further set of targets was also set for 2029 where 50% of sites would have 60% cover in winter and there would be 10,000 seeds/m (~40 seeds/75 mm diameter core).
-These targets have been applied where relevant to the results discussed in this report.
+At the local site scale: (a) 80% of sites should have at least 30% cover in winter; (b) with at least 10 shoots per 75mm diameter core for cores with Ruppia; and (c) with 50 flower heads/m2 for 50% of the area sampled at a site level during the spring flowering season.
+In addition by 2019 a target was set for resilience where there needed to be 2000 seeds/m2 (~8 seeds/75 mm diameter core).
+A further set of targets was also set for 2029 where 50% of sites would have 60% cover in winter and there would be 10,000 seeds/m2 (~40 seeds/75 mm diameter core).